decalage2/balbuzard/README.md

 	Options:
 	  -h, --help            show this help message and exit -l LEVEL, --level=LEVEL
+	                        select transforms with level 1, 2 or 3 and below -i INCLEVEL, --inclevel=INCLEVEL
-	                        select transforms level 1, 2 or 3
+	                        select transforms only with level 1, 2 or 3
+	                        (incremental)
 	  -k KEEP, --keep=KEEP  number of transforms to keep after stage 1 -s SAVE, --save=SAVE  number of transforms to save to files after stage 2 -t TRANSFORM, --transform=TRANSFORM